 AI Pair Programmers: The Future Copilots for No-code?🔗

-The San Francisco-based company has just launched OpenAI Codex, its AI-based programming assistant, and has been making the headlines recently.
-Codex is based on OpenAI’s former sensation, GPT-3, which is trained on the open-source data available on the internet and contains [175 billion parameters])(https://www.theverge.com/21346343/gpt-3-explainer-openai-examples-errors-agi-potential).
-Having swallowed whole the open-source data, these machine learning neural networks calculate what the next word should be in any given sentence.
-It is strictly an exercise in statistical pattern matching.
 However, Codex differs from its predecessor with its bigger memory, which helps it handle tasks that GPT-3 could not.
 Codex can work on a dozen programming languages and even understand commands given in daily spoken English.
-Putting aside what this all means for the future of software, the fact that it understands metaphors or nuanced expressions and can still carry out the tasks despite the ambiguity involved in the commands without a doubt makes for impressive demos.
+The platform understands metaphors or nuanced expressions and can still carry out the tasks despite the ambiguity involved in the commands.
+Putting aside what this all means for the future of software engineering, it undoubtedly makes for impressive demos.
 Check this out.

-Although Copilot sets out to reduce manual work for professional coders and lower the entry barriers for people from non-technical backgrounds, question marks about its true value as an AI-based assistant still remain.
-The fact that it may at times provide broken code or code that is hard to understand, and that it actually slows down coders by searching for suggestions puts a dent in its reputation as the next big technological breakthrough.
+Copilot set out to reduce manual work for professional coders and lower the entry barriers for people from non-technical backgrounds Nevertheless, question marks about its true value as an AI-based assistant still remain.
+It may at times provide broken code or code that is hard to understand.
+Moreover, the code suggested by Copilot may actually slow down coders as they have to weigh different suggestions while they write code.
+These two problems dent Copilot's reputation as the next big technological breakthrough.

-Another problem with AI pair programming tools involves the unfiltered nature of the outputs that can be considered biased, discriminatory and offensive against some cultures, communities or religions.
-This is the natural result of the way these platforms learn from what is available on the Internet.
-Without any human intervention, which is what makes these platforms so scalable in the first place, it is expectable that they will spit out stuff closely resembling what is out there on the internet.
+Another problem with AI pair programming tools involves the unfiltered nature of the outputs that can be considered biased, discriminatory, and offensive against some cultures, communities, or religions.
+This problem stems from the way these platforms learn from what is available on the internet.
+Machine learning models owe their scalability to the lack of human intervention.
+Without any human intervention, it is only natural that they will spit out stuff closely resembling what is out there on the internet.
+"Garbage in, garbage out," as they say.
 Wary of getting drawn into a scandal, executives of both GPT-3 and Copilot have already vowed to take the necessary steps to eliminate this kind of output.

 Glimpses of a future collaboration🔗